EMI Calculator

 Ways to Lower EMI More Sensibly

-- Increase the tenure only if monthly cash flow is tight
+- Increase tenure only if monthly cash flow is tight

 - Make part-prepayments when possible